kjmillerCURIS/vislang-domain-exploration/README.md

 `pip install opencv-python`

-Note that the versions won't be fixed.
+Note that these instructions don't specify version.
 For version info, look at `requirements_pip.txt` and `requirements_conda.txt`.

 ## Exploratory Probing